102

 105

-Exceptionally looking grapes at Palmer - Cabernet Sauvignon
+Exceptionally looking grapes at Palmer - Cabernet Sauvignon.

-After tasting, we were just to leave for a tour to the different parts of Palmer's vineyard when Thomas Duroux (Palmer's technical director) arrived at the office and was extremely happy with the quality of harvested grapes, saying that they seemed to be even better than in 2009 concerning intensity, acidity and tannin.
+After tasting, we were to leave for a tour of the different parts of Palmer's vineyard when Thomas Duroux (Palmer's technical director) arrived at the office and was extremely happy with the quality of harvested grapes, saying that they seemed to be even better than in 2009 concerning intensity, acidity and tannin.
 At the end of touring the vineyard, we stopped at a parcel of Merlot, where boys and girls from 3 classes of Danish primary school from Holstebro (Jutland island) harvested intensely.
 Palmer has since 1998 always had Danish pickers from the same school to help with the harvest.
 Harvest at Palmer started on the 22nd of September with Merlot.

 106